wix-incubator/vscode-wix-data-view/README.md

 Click Generate Key.
 Use the key in the configuration.

-Next go to the dashboard of a site you want to connect to.
+Next, go to the dashboard of a site you want to connect to.

 The URL should look similar to:
 > https://manage.wix.com/dashboard/ff1e47ad-6562-40cc-9284-07901522f0e1/home

-You can copy the site ID from the URL.
+You can copy the Site ID from the URL.
 In this example the Site ID is ff1e47ad-6562-40cc-9284-07901522f0e1.

 ## Usage